 We also scored each brand for reliability based on how likely its showers are to experience a fault and how quickly any faults crop up (brands are penalised more severely if this happens soon after purchase).

-In May and June 2019 we asked 3,745 Which? subscribers and members of the public about bathrooms they'd bought in the past 10 years and their experiences with the company they bought from.
+In June and July 2021 we asked 6,732 members of the Which?
+Connect panel and members of the public about bathrooms they had bought in the past 10 years and their experiences with the company they bought from.

-This included rating retailers for the buying process, such as how knowledgeable the staff were and how good they were at dealing with problems, and the quality and durability of the bathroom itself.
+This included rating retailers for the buying process, such as how knowledgeable the staff were and how good they were at dealing with problems, plus the quality and durability of the bathroom itself.

-For someone to be able to rate a brand's bathroom overall, they needed to have bought at least three of the following items: tap, shower, bath, toilet and shower enclosure.
+For someone to be able to rate a brand's bathroom overall, they needed to have bought at least three of the following items: taps, bath, toilet, shower enclosure or cabinets.
 We also asked people to rate these individual components.